See our guide containing 17 tips on how to get a strong erection and keep it hard.

 Unresolved issues weigh heavily on relationships and could cause physical and emotional intimacy to deteriorate your sexual performance if they're left ignored.

-You can try a ring for your penis, special lubricants, sex toys, or different positions.
+You can try a cock ring, special lubricants, sex toys, or different positions.
 As human beings, it's normal to get into a routine but adding more novelty to your sex life can help your penis stay hard longer.

-Porn-induced sexual dysfunction can happen when a man indulges in too much porn.
+Porn-induced sexual dysfunction can happen when a man indulges in too much porn.10

-According to Psychology Today, 17%-58% of men who identify as porn addicts struggle with getting an erection.
+According to Psychology Today, 17%-58% of men who identify as porn addicts struggle with getting or maintaining an erection.

-In a study published in 2020, 90% of men fast-forwarded to the most arousing fantasy porn scenes.
-This triggers an intense dopamine and adrenaline rush that becomes difficult to replicate during real sexual activity with a partner.
+In a study published in 2020, 90% of men fast-forwarded to the most arousing fantasy porn scenes.10 Watching these scenes triggers an intense dopamine and adrenaline rush that becomes difficult to replicate during real sexual activity with a partner.
 Heavy porn users experienced low sexual stimulation when it came to real-life intimacy.

 Sleep allows your body to restore itself and perform optimally.
 Sleep deprivation can lead to stress, fatigue, mood instability, anxiety, and depression.